seanhoughton/seanhoughton.github.io/_posts/2010-11-26-sky-limited-exposure-script-for-pixinsight.markdown

 - PixInsight
 - ST8300
 ---
-<p>This script now has its own page, <a href="http://www.cerebiggum.com/software/sky-limited-exposure/">http://www.cerebiggum.com/software/sky-limited-exposure/</a></p>
+This script now has its own page, <a href="http://www.cerebiggum.com/software/sky-limited-exposure/">http://www.cerebiggum.com/software/sky-limited-exposure/</a>